Arpitha-004/DSA/README.md

 # DSA
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0) extension

+A collection of gfg questions to ace the coding interview! - created using gfg to github extension

 IMPORTANT!!!
 Tried Different Kinds of solutions so do follow the commits to understand different approaches like brute-force, average and optimal approaches